History of the Opera web browser: Version 11

 On December 6, 2011, Opera 11.60 (codename Tunny) was released.
 Updated with the newest rendering engine Presto 2.10.229, this update features several changes including a UI revamp of the email interface, a new address field with star feature, and several "under the hood" as new HTML5 tags and parsing implementations, full ECMAScript 5.1 support.
 This version also implemented the JSON API geo-location of Google.

-On January 24, 2012, Opera 11.61 was released with improvements to security and stability.

-On March 27, 2012, Opera 11.62 was released with security and stability improvements, bug fixes and performance improvements.

-On April 17, 2012, Opera 11.63 was released.
-It was a Mac-exclusive release, contrary to belief that Apple had prematurely flipped the switch, making this release available for Mac users ahead of Windows and Linux customers.

-On May 10, 2012, Opera 11.64 was released, with stability, bug fixes and security improvements.